Pearson-Higher-Ed/component-archetype/README.usage.md

 # Usage

-This project supports [Node v4+](https://nodejs.org) and npm 2+ installed in your development toolchain.
+This project supports versions of [Node](https://nodejs.org) and the npm client in your development toolchain that are in Active LTS (Long Term Support) by the Node.js Release Working Group.

 Install and save in your package.json: